-Cannabis software company Green Bits and cannabis loyalty program platform springbig have sealed a deal that integrates springbig’s customer-loyalty solution and Green Bits retail management software.
+Cannabis software company Green Bits and the cannabis loyalty program platform springbig have sealed a deal that integrates springbig’s customer-loyalty solution and Green Bits retail management software.

 “We are delighted to be partnering with Green Bits to seamlessly bring our platform to their extensive customer base and help these retailers increase customer retention and ROI,” said Jeffrey Harris, co-founder and CEO of springbig.